MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 Prolog is useful here because this part of the problem is not merely statistical.
 It is conditional, explainable, and composable.
 It is the "L" in PLOD, Logic.

-The agent is asking a question requiring a sophisticated answer:
+The agent is asking a question requiring a sophisticated answer, requiring a level of inference:

 ```text
 What is the probability that the customer leaves?